sunfishcode/origin/README.md

    "alloc" and "thread" features, so that it doesn't need to pull in a global allocator.

+## Fully static linking

+The resulting executables in the origin-start and origin-start-no-alloc examples don't depend on any dynamic libraries, however by default they do still depend on a dynamic linker.

+Origin doesn't currently support Position-Independent Executables (PIE), so linking with just `RUSTFLAGS=-C target-feature=+crt-static` produces executable which don't work.
+A workaround is to disable PIE, using `RUSTFLAGS=-C target-feature=+crt-static -C relocation-model=static`.
+This produces a fully static executable.

 [basic example]: https://github.com/sunfishcode/origin/blob/main/example-crates/basic/README.md
 [no-std example]: https://github.com/sunfishcode/origin/blob/main/example-crates/no-std/README.md
 [external-start example]: https://github.com/sunfishcode/origin/blob/main/example-crates/external-start/README.md